Our School App Stay connected on the go...

 - Keep parents/guardians informed by attendance at parents' and information evenings

-- Careers and Work-Related Learning is addressed through the Director of Learning’s CLT programmes and overseen by the Senior member of staff attached to and will include, printed and online resources, guest speakers, visits and trips in addition to tutor time discussions, assemblies and activities.
+- Careers and Work-Related Learning is addressed through the Director of Learning’s pastoral programme and overseen by the Senior member of staff attached to and will include, printed and online resources, guest speakers, visits and trips in addition to tutor time discussions, assemblies and activities.